AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/navigation-routing.md

     `AemPageMatcher` is a custom Angular router [UrlMatcher](https://angular.io/api/router/UrlMatcher), that matches anything that "looks like" a page in AEM that is part of this Angular application.

-    `PageComponent` is the Angular Component that represents a Page in AEM, and the matched routes will invoke.
-The `PageComponent` will be inspected further.
+    `PageComponent` is the Angular Component that represents a Page in AEM, and used to render the the matched routes.
+The `PageComponent` is reviewed later in the tutorial.

     `AemPageDataResolver`, provided by the AEM SPA Editor JS SDK, is a custom [Angular Router Resolver](https://angular.io/api/router/Resolve) used to transform the route URL, which is the path in AEM including the.html extension, to the resource path in AEM, which is the page path less the extension.